EmmanuelOwusu/Cassava-Leaf-Classification/README.md

 ## Conclusion

-In conclusion, we observed that Adam optimizer performed better other than op- timizers like Stochastic Gradient Descent(SGD) and on all the models.
-Se Resnext101- 32x4d also performed well but was quit slow.
+In conclusion, we observed that Adam optimizer performed better other than optimizers like Stochastic Gradient Descent(SGD) and on all the models.
+Se-Resnext10132x4d also performed well but was quit slow.
 Using learning rate scheduler helped us a lot to obtained a good accuracy on the Public Leader Board.
-In- creasing the number of epochs usually improve the accuracy of train data, how- ever we will usually end up with over-fitting.
+Increasing the number of epochs usually improve the accuracy of train data, how- ever we will usually end up with over-fitting.
 We then limited our number of epochs to be between 25-30 and also validated on the training set showed by the table.
 We again observed that Cross Entropy Loss performed better than Negative Log Likelihood Loss(NLL Loss) on all our models.

-We believe that when our model is deployed, it will help in detecting cassava leave disease.
+I believe that when this model is deployed, it will help in detecting cassava leave disease.
 This will help farmers increase their productivity and earn much money.